ibm-cloud-docs/openshift/virt-overview.md

 ## Overview
 {: #virt-what-is}

 OpenShift Virtualization uses KubeVirt technology to enable virtual machine management within your Kubernetes environment.
-Key capabilities include:

-Unified platform
-:   Run VMs and containers on the same infrastructure

-Kubernetes-native management
-:   Manage VMs using familiar Kubernetes tools and APIs

-Live migration
-:   Move VMs between nodes without downtime

-Flexible networking
-:   Connect VMs to pod networks or directly to VPC networks

-Enterprise storage
-:   Use OpenShift Data Foundation or IBM Cloud storage services
+This unified platform allows you to run VMs and containers on the same infrastructure, manage VMs using familiar Kubernetes tools and APIs, and leverage enterprise storage solutions like OpenShift Data Foundation or IBM Cloud storage services.

+## Key capabilities
+{: #virt-capabilities}

+OpenShift Virtualization on IBM Cloud provides enterprise-grade virtualization features integrated with your Kubernetes environment.

+**Live migration** moves running VMs between nodes without downtime, allowing you to perform maintenance or rebalance workloads within the same zone. **VM templates** provide pre-configured templates for common operating systems, accelerating deployment.
+With **snapshots and cloning** (available with ODF storage), you can create VM snapshots and clones for backup, testing, or rapid deployment. **Multi-zone deployment** enables you to deploy across multiple zones for high availability, and **IBM Cloud integration** ensures your VMs work seamlessly with IBM Cloud services for monitoring, logging, and security.

+**Flexible networking** options let you connect VMs to pod networks for standard Kubernetes networking, or use Virtual Network Interfaces (VNIs) in OpenShift 4.20+ for direct VPC network connectivity with floating IP addresses and network preservation during live migration.

 ## Deployment options
 {: #virt-deployment-options}